XHCJ-FM

-XHCJ-FM 94.3/XECJ-AM 970 is a combo radio station in Apatzingán, Michoacán, Mexico.
-It is owned by Grupo Radio Apatzingán, a subsidiary of Cadena RASA, and is branded as La Ke Buena.
+XHCJ-FM 94.3 is a radio station in Apatzingán, Michoacán, Mexico.
+It is owned by Grupo Radio Apatzingán, a subsidiary of Cadena RASA, and carries the La Ke Buena Regional Mexican format from Radiópolis.

 History

-XECJ received its concession on July 21, 1952 and signed on October 18 of that year.
+XECJ-AM received its concession on July 21, 1952 and signed on October 18 of that year.
 The station initially broadcast on 1340 kHz and soon relocated to 970; it has been held by the same concessionaire since signing on.

 It became an AM-FM combo in 1994.

 On January 1, 2021, XECJ-XHCJ dropped the Los 40 pop format from Radiópolis and became known as "La CJ" with a flip to adult hits.
 On May 1, it changed again to simulcast RASA pop station XHLY-FM "2021 FM" in Morelia.
-In February 2022, the station returns to a concept of Radiópolis, now as La Ke Buena.
+In February 2022, the station returned to a Radiópolis format, using the Ke Buena franchise.

+On February 23, 2022, the station ceased broadcasting on AM.